acceleratedscience/openad-website/main/docs/commands.md

 <summary markdown>
 result as dataframe
 </summary>
-Return the result as dataframe (only for Jupyter Notebook)
+Return the result as dataframe (only for Jupyter Notebook).
 </details>

 <details markdown code>